X-Men: Days of Future Past: Pre-production

 In November 2011, Simon Kinberg—co-writer of X-Men: The Last Stand and co-producer of X-Men: First Class—was hired to write the film's screenplay.
 In May 2012, 20th Century Fox announced the film would be released on July 18, 2014.
 The release was later moved forward to May 23, 2014.
 In August 2012, the title for the film was confirmed to be X-Men: Days of Future Past.
-The film is inspired by Chris Claremont and John Byrne's X-Men comic book storyline, "Days of Future Past", which introduced the idea of an alternate future for mutants that grew from the Brotherhood of Evil Mutants' killing of a senator, leading to a future in which mutants are hunted by Sentinels.
+The film is inspired by Chris Claremont and John Byrne's X-Men comic book storyline, "Days of Future Past", which introduced the idea of an alternate future for mutants that grew from the Brotherhood of Evil Mutants' killing of Senator Robert Kelly, leading to a future in which mutants are hunted by Sentinels.

 In October 2012, Vaughn left the role of director to focus on Mark Millar's Kingsman: The Secret Service (2014).
 He originally wanted a different First Class sequel helmed by another director with a young Wolverine possibly played by Tom Hardy, before returning to direct Days of Future Past (set in the 1980s) himself.
 Singer was later announced as the film's director; it was his third directorial role in the X-Men film series.
 In preparation for the film, Singer approached James Cameron to discuss time travel, string theory and multiverses.
 In the same month, Richard Stammers was approached to be the visual effects supervisor, as Singer liked his work in the 2012 film Prometheus.

-Singer brought back most of the crew he had in X-Men and X2.
+Singer brought back most of the crew he had in X-Men (2000) and X2 (2003).
 In December 2012, two long-absent designers were hired: production designer John Myhre, who had only done X-Men, and costume designer Louise Mingenbach—who also did X2 and X-Men Origins: Wolverine.
-In February 2013, John Ottman—who aside from X-Men, collaborated on all of Singer's works since the 1995 film The Usual Suspects—was confirmed to work on the music and the editing of the film.
+In February 2013, John Ottman—who aside from X-Men, collaborated on all of Singer's works since The Usual Suspects (1995)—was confirmed to work on the music and the editing of the film.